Staying Fit

 Delicious doughnuts

 Hanukkah is the eight-day celebration commemorating the recovery of Jerusalem and the rededication of the Second Temple in the second century BCE.
-As the story goes, there was only enough oil for one day, yet it lasted eight, and so Jews celebrate this miracle, in part by consuming foods cooked in oil, like the Hanukkah doughnut.
+As the story goes, there was only enough oil for one day, yet it lasted eight, so Jews celebrate this miracle, in part by consuming foods cooked in oil, like the Hanukkah doughnut.

 But how did the humble sufganiyah take center stage during Hanukkah?
 It’s because of the Israeli government, according to Shannon Sarna, cookbook author and editor of The Nosher.